mate-ninja/mate-ninja-s-html-structure-maker/README.md

 `mateninjasTweaks.htmlLang` - lets you decide if you are from Poland or not

 `mateninjasTweaks.sharkBased` - decide if you want your styles and script to be embeded in html/php file

+# Is there something else?

+## Yes

+I'm too lazy to do this in both the readme and changelog, but I guess if you really want to the changelog will **ALLWAYS** be up to date, so look in there